ivanmontoya-ux/applywise/Final_PRD.md

 - `Final_PRD.md`: professor-facing product requirements document.
 - `DESIGN.md`: visual language, components, microcopy, layout rules, and antipatterns.
 - `ARCHITECTURE.md`: standalone architecture sketch showing frontend, backend, database, storage, AI, and automation.
+- `PRD.md`: updated app plan reflecting validation learnings and current implementation.
+- `DATA_PLAN.md`: what data ApplyWise needs, where it lives, and who can read or write it.
+- `evidence/validation/validation-board.md`: assumptions tested, how they were tested, what the team learned, and next validation tests.
+- `evidence/validation/user-evidence.md`: informal friends-and-family validation, prototype signals, and evidence gaps.

+### Validation Update For Submission

+The team conducted informal validation among friends and family by showing the ApplyWise concept and prototype.
+The response was positive: everyone shown the tool liked it and understood why a private workspace for jobs, applications, CV information, cover letters, reminders, and AI recommendations would be useful for graduates.

+This validation is useful early evidence because it showed that the concept is easy to understand and that the value proposition is clear.
+However, it should be treated as informal qualitative validation, not proof of product-market fit.
+Friends and family are a convenience sample and may be biased toward positive feedback.
+The next validation step should test behavior with qualified graduates: whether they add real or anonymized applications, save CV-derived Personal Information, trust the AI output, and return to update the tracker.

+The main product lessons from validation were:

+- ApplyWise should not be only finance-focused; the job feed should include general business, consulting, marketing, operations, product, HR, supply chain, data, and finance roles.
+- Users should be able to explore the app before signing up, while saving private information should require an account.
+- CV extraction becomes more useful when the extracted profile is saved as reusable Personal Information.
+- AI outputs should be saved inside the specific application, otherwise they recreate the scattered workflow ApplyWise is trying to solve.
+- AI job recommendations need reasons and evidence, not only a match score.
+- The frontend should be deployed on Netlify for easier professor review and user validation because localhost testing is confusing for non-technical testers.

 ## 0. Confirmed Decisions And Remaining Assumptions